khaledhassann/hedeyeti/README.md

 ## License

-© Haytham Azmi, 2024.
+© Khaled Taha, 2024.
 All Rights Reserved.
 This project is proprietary and should not be shared without permission.

 ---

 ## Contact

-For inquiries or support, contact [your-email@example.com].
+For inquiries or support, contact [kmhtaha@gmail.com].

----

-You can now copy and paste this text into a `README.md` file in your repository.